stackables/cloudevents-router/README.md

 The simplest typed  [cloudevents](https://github.com/cloudevents/sdk-javascript) routing library for nodejs.
 Library has a single dependency to cloudevents npm library.

+**Library does not provide any input validation, just routing and typecasting!**

 ## Install

 ```